-1. 1.
-Firm Identification
+1. Firm Identification

 Name of Brokerage Firm

 Name and Address of Contact Person

 Telephone Number of Contact Person

-2. 2.
-Net Capital (To be completed by all competing firms)
+2. Net Capital (To be completed by all competing firms)

 Dollar Amount of Firm's Net Capital

-(Note: Please provide a copy of the firm's most recently audited Statem Financial Condition.
-The Statement should include the firm's net requirements in accordance with the Uniform Net Capital Rule (Rule 1 under the Securities Exchange Act of 1934.
-Also, include the Computa Net Capital for Brokers and Dealers from the Statement.) capital 5c3-1)
+(Note: Please provide a copy of the firm's most recently audited Statement of Financial Condition.
+The Statement should include the firm's net capital requirements in accordance with the Uniform Net Capital Rule (Rule 15c3-1) under the Securities Exchange Act of 1934.
+Also, include the Computation of Net Capital for Brokers and Dealers from the Statement.)

-3. 3.
-Asset Coverage
+3. Asset Coverage

-Domestic Equity (To be completed by those firms competing for brokerage services) equity
+Domestic Equity (To be completed by those firms competing for equity brokerage services)

 Indicate the number of institutional equity traders and salespeople employed by the firm.

-Indicate, with a check mark, the type of domestic equity trades the firm ex with institutional investors over the past twelve months. ecuted
+Indicate, with a check mark, the type of domestic equity trades the firm executed with institutional investors over the past twelve months.

 ListedOver the Counter